-The main advantage of advertising online vs. traditional channel is that it is more measurable, thus can be made more effective.
+The main reason why online advertising has overtaken traditional channels in almost every area is that it is more measurable, thus can be made more effective.
 However, what undermines this efficiency is the proliferation of fraud in the form of “non-human” traffic.

 Being a worldwide industry problem, China’s digital advertising market seems to be one of the worst affected ones.
-Chinese internet is the second most popular advertising media after television and was estimated at $20 billion by the end of 2013.
+Chinese internet is the second most popular advertising media after television and was estimated at $55.48 billion by the end of 2018 according to China Daily.
 Unfortunately, advertisers’ losses could account for up to third of that amount, mostly lost to non-human traffic and fraudulent CTR (click through rate).

 The report by Miaozhen Systems, released about a year ago, claims that auto and telecommunications were hit the worst with up to a third of the traffic being non-human, i.e. generated by bots and crawlers, while food & drink and the fast moving consumer products industry saw the lowest rate at 8.52% and 11.88% respectively.